VerifyBench: Benchmarking Reference-based Reward Systems for Large Language Models: Benchmark Construction

 \paragraph{Benchmark Construction} Following human annotation, we identified notable biases in the models' predictions regarding both answer types and completion correctness, leading to imbalanced data distributions.
 To mitigate this issue, we performed controlled downsampling to ensure uniform category-level representation and balanced correctness labels.
 Specifically, we retained 250 questions per answer type, resulting in a total of 1,000 questions.
-Each question is paired with exactly two completions, one correct and one incorrect.
+Each question is paired with exactly two completions, one correct and one incorrect, aimed to minimize bias arising from class imbalance.
+In this way, we maintain an equal number of samples across these 4 answer types in \datasetname, enabling us to assess a model’s verification accuracy under different scenarios.
 The resulting dataset, \datasetname, thus comprises 2,000 well-balanced question-answer-completion-correctness tuples.
-Detailed statistics for \datasetname are provided in Table~\ref{tab:benchmark_statistics}.
+Detailed statistics for \datasetname are provided in Table~\ref{tab:benchmark_statistics} and Appendix~\ref{appendix:detailed_statistics}, and illustrative examples are presented in Appendix~\ref{appendix:examples} and ~\ref{appendix:hard_examples}.